jonathanschilling/fftw_tutorial/README.md

 where *l* ranges from `0` to `n_ζ-1`.

-Inserting this into the Fourier series for, e.g., the *R* coordinate leads to a DFT:
+Inserting this into the Fourier series for, e.g., the *R* coordinate, leads to a DFT:

 ![magnetic axis R via DFT](eqn/magn_axis_dft.png)